petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 getting software from a previous student back to a runnable state took half a year.
-Imagine if that time were spent creating new things rather than getting back to square one, and then imagine scaling those gains across all researchers.
+Imagine if that time were spent creating new things rather than reproducing old ones to get back to square one, and then imagine scaling those gains across all researchers.

 {% include figure.html